 Here’s a weird fact.

 Until about six or seven years ago, the term “bullying” was pretty much absent from everyday use.
 In fact, six or seven years ago, if you had asked someone to define “bullying,” they’d probably tell you that the word itself was both old and old-fashioned.
 It conjured memories of rough and tumble playgrounds, of kids getting their lunch money stolen, of someone perhaps being taunted because of his girth or his braces.

 Kids come home from school and talk about anti-bullying programs in the classroom.
 Local and national news routinely talk of ongoing bullying in urban, suburban and rural settings.
 Teaching curricula stress how to recognize circumstances that predict bullying behavior.
 And kids are presenting to their doctors with emotional and physical complaints that seem to tie directly to being bullied.

 This, of course, opens the issue of bullying to settings outside of the classroom and schoolyard.
 Sports teams, after-school activities, and even places of employment are subject to bullying behavior.
 Importantly, experts avoid defining bullying as the simple presence of a differential in power.
 There will always be a boss at work.
 There will always be stronger kids, more “popular kids,” and smarter kids.
 When these individuals exercise their relative advantage malignantly and sadistically over other individuals, then bullying is said to occur.

-Let’s look at a hypothetical scenario similar to some of the most tragic recent examples.
+Let’s look at a hypothetical scenario similar to some more recent tragic recent examples:

 Rob, a 13-year-old boy, arrived at his new middle school in late December of his seventh grade year.
 As Rob’s mother was a career officer in the army, Rob’s family moved often.
 However, this was his first move as a middle school student.
 In other words, the normal developmental drives for acceptance and conformity were most powerfully felt by Rob exactly when he arrived at his new school.